Best AI Marketing Tools 2026: 15 Tools Tested

 Pricing: Creator at $69/month.
 Business plans are custom-priced for teams.

-Best for: Marketing teams of 3+ who need consistent brand voice across all content types and channels.
+Best for: Marketing teams of 3+ who need consistent brand voice across all content types and channels, and want one of the more polished AI marketing tools for enterprise content.

 HubSpot Marketing Hub